Codeception/Codeception/docs/06-UnitTesting2.md

 ## Conclusion

 Codeception has it's powers and it's limits.
-We belive Codeception limits keeps your tests clean and narrative.
+We belive Codeception limitations keeps your tests clean and narrative.
 Codeception hardens writing a bad code for tests.
 Codeception has it's simple but powerful tools to create stubs and mocks.
 Different modules can be attached to unit tests, which, for example, will simplify database interactions.